Our Creative Counselling Supports for Children

-ARC's Child Counselling Service supports children with a cancer diagnosis and their siblings, children bereaved through cancer and children with a parent/carer with a cancer diagnosis.
+ARC's Child Counselling Service supports children age 4+.
+Our service supports children with a cancer diagnosis and their siblings, and children with a parent/carer with a cancer diagnosis.

 Our developmentally appropriate Play and Art Therapy Supports help children work through emotional, social and behavioural difficulties and helps address family problems arising from cancer.
 It uses the mediums of play and art, rather than talk, to help the child learn to express themselves, explore and make sense of the world in which they live and resolve any difficult or painful experiences.